luomus/laji-form/README.md

 ## Tests

-You need to update the webdriver before testing:
+You might need to install playwright dependencies to run the tests:

 ```
-webdriver-manager update
+npx playwright install
 ```

-The playground server must be running before running the tests.
+The playground server can be running or or not.
+If it's not running, it will be automatically started.

 Run the tests with `npm test`.